← Full comparison matrix

 A smartwatch wearing hiking marketing

 The first thing to understand is what this watch is: a Wear OS smartwatch with a stainless-steel case and a bright AMOLED display, built for city life and notifications — not for multi-day expeditions.
-The 100-hour figure OnePlus advertises is a Smart Mode number, and the company states plainly that it was measured in laboratory conditions.
-Ask it to hold continuous GPS in the cold and the gap between the lab and the trail opens to its widest.
+The headline 100-hour figure OnePlus advertises is a Smart Mode figure whose stated test scenario (official watch face, AOD off, default health monitoring) includes no continuous GPS load; the relevant outdoor figure is the 'up to 48 hours with GPS tracking and third-party apps' claim.
+Even that is a mixed-use number — ask the watch to hold continuous GPS in the cold and the gap between the brochure and the trail opens up.

 Steel case, hungry screen, modest cell

 The physics are stacked against endurance.
 The stainless-steel case conducts heat away from the cell under wind, suppressing core battery temperature and triggering the cold-capacity penalty on its lithium-cobalt chemistry.
 The AMOLED display draws steadily, and the 1925 mWh cell — competitive for a smartwatch — is modest next to purpose-built outdoor watches.
-A heavy screen and a heat-shedding case drawing from an average reservoir: the 100-hour headline never had a physical basis for field use.
+The 48-hour figure is a mixed-use claim, not continuous GPS; under our continuous-GPS reference scenario the model arrives at 14.9 hours.

 Where it lands